 Vital Boost is easy to prepare.
 Simply add one scoop of Vital Boost to your dog’s food once per day.
 If your dog eats two meals a day, you can use a half scoop with each meal.

-If your dog is over 30 pounds, use 1 ½ scoop a day.
-If your dog is over 50 pounds, use 2 scoops a day.
+If your dog is over 30 pounds, use 1 ½ scoop a day and If your dog is over 50 pounds, use 2 scoops a day.

 Featured ingredients in Vital Boost

 This nutritious source of prebiotics is excellent for keeping your dog’s digestion comfortable and regular, as well as boosting their energy and mood (thanks to powerful polyphenols in flaxseed called Lignans).

 Not only is salmon packed with Omega-3s, which can improve your dog’s cardiovascular health — it also contains compounds that keep your dog’s coat shiny, healthy, and vibrant for years to come.